Murmansk: History

+From March 1941 to 1945, the US government supplied Allied nations with food, oil, and materiel through the Lend-Lease policy.

-During World War II, Murmansk was a link to the Western world for the Soviet Union with large quantities of goods important to the respective military efforts traded with the Allies: primarily seeing military equipment, manufactured goods and raw materials brought into the Soviet Union.
-The supplies were brought to the city in the Arctic convoys.
+Murmansk was a link to the Western world for the Soviet Union.

+Arctic convoys brought large quantities of goods: primarily military equipment, manufactured goods and raw materials.
-German forces in Finnish territory launched an offensive against the city in 1941 as part of Operation Silver Fox.
-Murmansk suffered extensive destruction, the magnitude of which was rivaled only by the destruction of Leningrad and Stalingrad.
-However, fierce Soviet resistance and harsh local weather conditions with the bad terrain prevented the Germans from capturing the city and cutting off the vital Karelian railway line and the ice-free harbor.

-The Luftwaffe bombed the city 792 times during World War II.
+Wehrmacht and Finnish forces in Finnish territory launched an offensive against Murmansk as part of Operation Silver Fox (29 June to 17 November 1941).
+Fierce Soviet resistance and harsh local weather, with the bad terrain, prevented them from capturing it.
+The Luftwaffe bombed Murmansk 792 times during World War II.

+It suffered extensive destruction, the magnitude of which was rivaled only by the destruction in Leningrad and Stalingrad.

-For the rest of the war, Murmansk served as a transit point for weapons and other supplies entering the Soviet Union from other Allied nations.
-This resistance was commemorated at the 40th anniversary of the victory over the Germans in the formal designation of Murmansk as a Hero City on May 6, 1985.
+On 6 May 1985, the city's resistance was commemorated at the 40th anniversary of the victory over Nazi Germany in the formal designation of Murmansk as a Hero City.

 During the Cold War Murmansk was a center of Soviet submarine and icebreaker activity.

-After the dissolution of the Soviet Union, the nearby city and naval base of Severomorsk remains the headquarters of the Russian Northern Fleet.
+Since the dissolution of the Soviet Union (December 1991), the nearby city and naval base of Severomorsk remain the headquarters of the Russian Northern Fleet.